basho/basho_docs/source/languages/en/riak/ops/advanced/configs/load-balancing-proxy.md

 ### Example Configuration

-The following is an example starting point configuration for HAProxy to act as a load balancer to a 4 node Riak cluster for access by clients using the Protocol Buffers and HTTP interfaces.
+The following is an example starting-point configuration for HAProxy to act as a load balancer.
+The example cluster has 4 nodes and will be accessed by Riak clients using both the Protocol Buffers and HTTP interfaces.

 <div class="info">The operating system's open files limits need to be greater than 256000 for the example configuration that follows.
 Consult the [[Open Files Limit]] documentation for details on configuring the value for different operating systems.</div>